Valeyy/SteamActivity/README.md

 Normally you would have to do this with for example Notepad, which is annoying, because it always stays in your taskbar.

+If you need any help you can contact me on Discord.
+Valey^#8698

 ## Installation

 1. [Add the SteamActivityChanger.exe as a non-steam game to steam](https://prnt.sc/10mla1c)